 Achieving CCIE Data Center certification proves your skills with complex data center solutions.
 To earn CCIE Data Center certification, you pass two exams: a qualifying exam that covers core data center technologies, and a hands-on lab exam that covers data center networks through the entire network lifecycle, from designing and deploying to operating and optimizing.

 The new CCIE Data Center certification program prepares you for today’s expert-level job roles in data center technologies.
-CCIE Data Center now includes automation and programmability to help you scale your data center infrastructure.
+CCIE Data Center now includes increased focus on automation and programmability to help you streamline your data center deployment and operations.

 One of the industry’s most respected certifications, CCIE distinguishes you as a technical leader.